sywac/sywac-website/source/docs/sync-config.md

   - &nbsp;`desc`: function, no default

-    Style the description for each defined type in generated help text.
+    Style the description for each defined type and example in generated help text.

   - &nbsp;`hints`: function, no default